 What to Expect on My Book and in My Blog

-The explanation of how my approach from a complex systems viewpoint allowed me to uncover an objective direction of mankind’s development will be published in the book.
-Further in Subsurface History of Humanity, I will provide answers to some big questions.
+The explanation of how my approach from a complex systems viewpoint allowed me to uncover an objective direction of mankind’s development was published in the book.
+Further, in Subsurface History of Humanity, I provided answers to some big questions.

-The book will conclude with a discussion of which circumstances could lead us off the uncovered course.
+The book concludes with a discussion of which circumstances could lead us off the uncovered course.
 All the answers are based on objective facts and do not depend on the views and beliefs of any observer, including me.
 Go to Comments on this blog post.

 For my book “Subsurface History of Humanity: Direction of History” – go to amazon marketplaces (paperback, Kindle book, and audiobook), and for the audiobook – go to Audible or iTunes.
 The audiobook comes with a supplemental digital booklet.